Our Privacy Promise

 Data protection law and regulation require us to have a lawful basis for processing your personal information.
 These include:

 - Where you have given explicit consent to do so for notified purpose(s).
-This may include sending you e-mails / texts / material or to provide you with a service or information that you have requested or require.
+This may include sending you marketing e-mails / texts / material or to provide you with a service or information that you have requested or require.
 Where we need your consent, it will be clearly identifiable as a consent for a specific purpose.

 - In performance of a contract.
 To fulfil the requirements of the contract of employment we have with you.
 This might include confirming your eligibility and suitability for employment through checks such as references and qualifications, DBS, eligibility to work in the UK or driving licences; tracking work hours, leave and absences; administering pay and charity assets such as cars; compliance with policies and procedures and health and safety; occupational health assessment.